 II.
-THE MODEL
+MODEL

-A. Model assumptions and scale invariance
+A. Model Assumptions and Scale Invariance

-In plasma processing, a planar sheath separates the plasma from the silicon wafer onto which submicron circuits are built by deposition and etching.
-These features have a minimum size (or critical dimension CD) of 60 nm or below.
-The sheath thickness s is at least $5\lambda_D$, where λ_D is the Debye length, and can be several times this if a large negative dc bias is applied to the wafer.
-Taking $n = 10^{12}$ cm-3 and $KT_e = 1$ eV as extreme values likely to exist at the sheath edge, it is found that s is at least 37μm, extending over the 200-300 mm diameter of the wafer.
+In plasma processing, a planar sheath separates the plasma from the silicon wafer onto which submicrometer circuits are built by deposition and etching.
+These features have a minimum size (or critical dimension) of 60 nm or below.
+The sheath thickness s is at least $5\lambda_D$ , where $\lambda_D$ is the Debye length, and can be several times larger if a large negative dc bias is applied to the wafer.
+Taking $n = 10^{12}$ cm-3 and $KT_e = 1$ eV as extreme values that are likely to exist at the sheath edge, it is found that s is, at least, 37 $\mu$ m, extending over the 200-300-mm diameter of the wafer.
 Thus, the sheath is at least 100 times thicker than the feature sizes and orders of magnitude wider.
 It can therefore be assumed that ions emitted from the sheath edge have straight trajectories normal to the wafer as they approach its surface.
 As the trenches are much smaller than both the sheath and the Debye lengths, scale invariance justifies the use of the simpler Laplace equation, rather than the Poisson equation, to compute particle trajectories in the model.